FlanaganSe/personal-portfolio-site/content/blog/healthy-habits-research/index.md

 ## Supplements

 While there are hundreds of supplements proclaiming astounding benefits the vast majority have little-to-no quality research backing them.
-The only legal supplements with substantial evidence I found include:
+Some easily available suppements with substantial evidence includes:

-- Exercise: Whey Protein Powder, Creatine, Beta Alanine, Caffeine
+- Exercise: Whey Protein, Creatine, Caffeine
 - Vitamins: Vitamin D, Magnesium, Fish Oil (only beneficial if diet is deficient)
-- Sleep: Melatonin (0.1 - 0.5 mg taken ~30 minutes before sleep)
+- Sleep: Melatonin (~0.3mg, little risk of dependency in adults)